zenithtech/wordpress-zSlider/README.md

 # wordpress-zSlider
 Custom images and videos slider script for Wordpress using [ACF](https://github.com/elliotcondon/acf), [Owl-Carousel](https://github.com/OwlCarousel2/OwlCarousel2), [Bootstrap](https://github.com/twbs/bootstrap), and animation using [GreenSock](https://github.com/greensock/GreenSock-JS).

-Bootstrap is not included since it doesn't affect functionality of the slider, but for convenience it's recommended that you use it.

 This is not a WP plugin.
 It's a slider script intended for advnaced usage and customization within WP templates.

 ----